ThimbleFire/Godot2D_Platformer/README.md

 * ✔  Add a pause menu
 * ✔ Add a settings menu for changing resolution
   * ✔ Get it so the menu changes the resolution
+* ✔ Save changes to settings immediately because configuration is loaded every time a scene is loaded and currently we're only saving when exiting the game
+* ✔ Scale UI with resolution